aiyer08/nook/PLAN.md

 GOAL: make an app similar to notion; allows you to organize your life based on your priorities -- work, school, social, health, etc.

 Rationale:
-Notion is notoriously difficult to use.
-I remember when I first tried to use it, I used their AI build feature, but everything was SO ugly.
-Like the whole just format of notion is so unappealing to me.

-That's why I want to make a more personizable, custom app.
+I want to make a more personizable, custom app.
 Here's what Im envisioning:
 something like google slides where you are able to make shapes and have those be adjustable widget type things
     - Optional snap-to-grid.
 Free placement feels great for 5 minutes and looks like a junk drawer after a month.
 Let people toggle it.